Banner image

 There are two types of colonoscopies – diagnostic and preventive screening.

+Our team can perform a preventive screening colonoscopy when you don’t have rectal or colon cancer symptoms.
 We offer diagnostic colonoscopies as a follow-up test if stomach or intestinal issues, such as bleeding, abdominal pain or diarrhea, are present.

 Preparing for your colonoscopy

-Before your colonoscopy:
+Before your colonoscopy

-- Plan to have someone drive you home from the procedure.
+You should plan to have someone drive you home from the procedure.
 You will have sedation and won’t be able to drive.

 During your colonoscopy

+You’ll take a light sedative medication through an intravenous (IV) line to help you relax.
 A long, narrow flexible tube (a “scope”) with a tiny camera is gently inserted into the rectum to see the entire colon.
 Air is carefully pumped into the colon, giving your provider the best possible view of the colon lining.

 A colonoscopy takes about 30 minutes.
 Diagnostic biopsies and colonoscopies are not painful.